Day one:London Eye, London Duck Tour, Big Ben, Houses of Parliament, Westminster Abbey, Downing Street, Horse Guards and Trafalgar Square

 You could also have a look around the Old Royal Naval College.
 Don’t miss the famous Painted Hall and Chapel (allow for 60 mins).

-If you haven’t already had a spot of lunch, then we recommend walking into the historic town centre.
-Greenwich is a World Heritage Site that dates back hundreds of years, and there are plenty of traditional old pubs and tea rooms.
+If you haven’t already had a spot of lunch, then we recommend walking into the historic town centre with plenty of traditional old pubs and tea rooms.

-Now take a stroll up the hill in Greenwich Park, for some fantastic views of the London skyline.
+Now take a stroll up Greenwich Park, for some fantastic views of the skyline.
 Then check out the Royal Observatory.
-The museum covers everything from time-keeping to astronomy, and there is a large planetarium on site with several shows a day (allow for 3 hours in total).
+There is a large planetarium on site with several shows a day (allow for 3 hours in total).